alexwlchan/alexwlchan.net/src/_drafts/create-thumbnail.md

 layout: post
 title: "create_thumbnail: create smaller versions of images"
 summary:
+  I've made a new tool that allows me to reuse my thumbnailing code across all my projects.
 tags:
   - rust
   - my-tools
   - images
 colors:
-  css_light: "#1c8034"
-  css_dark:  "#94b960"
+  index_light: "#697c13"
+  index_dark:  "#b6b86c"
 ---
 I’ve made a new command-line tool: [create_thumbnail], which creates thumbnails of images.

-You tell it your original image, the directory where you're storing thumbnails, and the max width/height of the thumbnail you want to create.
+I need image thumbnails in a lot of projects, and I wanted a single tool I could use in all of them rather than having multiple copies of the same code.

+It takes three arguments:

+*   Your original image;
+*   The directory where you're storing thumbnails;
+*   The max allowed height or width of the thumbnail you want.
+    You constrain in one dimension, and it resizes to fit, preserving the aspect ratio of the original image.

-Then it prints the path to the newly-created thumbnail.
+The tool prints the path to the newly-created thumbnail.
 Here are two examples:

 ```console